nice-game-hints/zniw-adventure/ResidentialWall/chiefroom.md

 Isn't it awful when people speak ill of others, literally behind their backs?

 # Sounds like some real drama.
-And confrontations between people that hate each other usually get quite loud.
+Confrontations between people that hate each other usually get quite loud.

 ## Tell me what to do.
 Speak to the busy Orodromeus that was looking for the mammal to cause a confrontation.